perimetersec/resources/services/Benefits of Fuzzing.md

 Fuzzing is an automated testing technique that executes random actions with random inputs in order to find unwanted or unexpected behavior of a protocol.
 Fuzzing is particularly effective in discovering errors in complex code, such as math functions, rounding errors, or complex business logic, that would often be missed in a manual security review.

-Many are familiar with the concept of stateless fuzzing, which generates random values without regard for the system's internal state between test cases.
-Each test is executed in isolation, with no memory of previous runs.
-This approach is comparable to writing a multitude of unit tests that vary only in their initial conditions.
+- **Stateless Fuzzing**: Generates random values without considering the system’s internal state between tests, similar to running numerous unit tests with different initial conditions.

-At Perimeter, we specialize in stateful fuzzing, which generates random values accompanied by random sequences of actions, with memory of previous actions.
-It rigorously verifies system properties irrespective of the sequence of actions performed.
-This method is analogous to writing countless unit tests with any combination of actions to ensure the protocol's integrity.
+- **Stateful Fuzzing**: Generates random values and sequences of actions while remembering previous actions, ensuring the protocol’s integrity through a variety of actions.
+This approach is like conducting countless unit tests with various action combinations.

 ## Use Cases of Fuzzing
 The list below describes a range of some noteworthy benefits of fuzzing: